 1. Ambergris Caye, Belize

 Belize is home to a barrier reef which measures 185 miles in length.
 It is just off the shore of this small Caribbean island and there are some amazing sites to discover here including the Hol Chan Marine reserve, the Turneffe Islands and Lighthouse Reef.
+Swimmers have more options at Buy4Outdoors to get the best kind of wetsuits for diving.

 2. Great Blue Hole, Belize